Senior Thesis Seminar

 - Proposal Title, Advisor and Advisor email address

-Students who study abroad during their junior year may apply for admission to the Senior Thesis Seminar, but must meet the application deadline.
-Students in this position should contact advisors well in advance.
+Students who study abroad during their junior year may apply for admission to the senior thesis seminar, but must meet the application deadline.
+Students in this position should contact advisors well in advance of the application deadline since email communication takes longer than verbal exchange.

 A thesis is an historical analysis based on a student’s individual research using primary materials that makes some original contribution to the field.
 The variety of methods and approaches currently used in the discipline of history means that no single type of thesis constitutes a model.
 The originality of the thesis may lie in its explication of untapped sources, its reinterpretations of familiar sources, its new synthesis of existing interpretations, or some other novelty.
-A thesis will almost invariably include: 1) an introduction to set out the problem, limit the scope of the inquiry, and position the thesis in relation to the current state of historical opinion on the topic, 2) a set of chapters to present and analyze the relevant sources, and 3) a conclusion to summarize these findings and suggest future avenues of research.
-A thesis is typically 40-60 pages in length and includes a thorough bibliography.
+A thesis will almost invariably include: 1) an introduction to set out the problem, state the argument, limit the scope of the inquiry, and position the thesis in relation to the current state of historical opinion on the topic, 2) a set of chapters to present and analyze the relevant evidence, and 3) a conclusion to summarize the findings and suggest future avenues of research.
+A thesis is typically 40-60 pages in length including a thorough bibliography.

-The final version is due several weeks prior to the end of the spring quarter.
-The student submits three bound copies: one for his or her advisor, one for the Director of 398, and one for the department’s files.
-Costs incurred for printing shall be borne by the student.
-Additionally, an e-copy is submitted to the Undergraduate Coordinator.
-The thesis must include a title page, acknowledgments, a one-page summary with five keywords, the core text, footnotes, and a bibliography.
+The submitted thesis must include a title page, acknowledgments, a one-page summary with five keywords, the core text, footnotes, and a bibliography.
 The thesis must be carefully proofread and the references prepared carefully and in a consistent style.

 Completion of the 398 seminar does not assure the granting of Honors.
-The Honors Committee makes a recommendation on Honors, and its recommendation is subject to approval by the WCAS Committee on Undergraduate Academic Excellence.
-The departmental Honors Committee uses the following criteria in its deliberations:
+The Undergraduate Awards Committee makes a recommendation on Honors, and its recommendation is subject to approval by the WCAS Committee on Undergraduate Academic Excellence.
+The department uses the following criteria in its deliberations:

 - Two readers of the thesis must judge it to be of very high quality.
-One will be the faculty advisor; the other is the Director of the Senior Thesis Seminar.
+One will be the faculty advisor; the other is the instructor of the senior thesis seminar.
 In all cases, both readers must submit a written evaluation of the thesis, explaining their recommendation for (or against) the granting of Honors, and commenting on the originality and quality of the work.
-In cases where there is a division of opinion a member of the departmental Honors Committee will report on the thesis as well.
+In rare cases where there is a difference of opinion the Director of Undergraduate Studies will read and report on the thesis as well.

 - The candidate should have a minimum GPA of 3.5 in history courses.